inadequacy/42_C/README.md

 ## Push Swap

 A.K.A. my first sorting algorithm.
-I found this deeply unfun, __are you allowed to write that__?
-Ahaha.
-Yeah.
+I found this deeply unfun, _are you allowed to write that_?
+Ahaha. __Yeah__.